Table of Contents

 It’s not safe to assume that everything is boilerplate; in fact, there are many details you should confirm before moving forward with the loan.
 First, double check that all of the information is accurate, including the sales price, interest rate, applicable fees, and even the make and model of the car.

 It’s also important that you don’t fall victim to “yo-yo” financing.
 This happens when you “purchase” the vehicle without finalizing your loan with the dealership.
-Shortly afterwards, you’re notified that your financing actually fell through and you’re required to sign a contract at a higher interest rate.
+Shortly afterward, you’re notified that your financing actually fell through and you’re required to sign a contract at a higher interest rate.
 Get everything finalized and confirmed before you take the car off the lot.

 Use Your Car Loan to Repair Your Credit